SupermanOfHeiLinPu/Elite_Robots_CS_SDK/doc/API/en/EliteDriverConfig.en.md

 - `headless_mode`:
     - Type: `bool`
-    - Description: Whether to run in headless mode.
+    - Description: Whether to run in headless mode。 After using this mode, there is no need to use the 'External Control' plugin.
 If true, the constructor will send a control script to the robot's primary port once.

 - `script_sender_port`
     - Type: `int`